The Most Extensive Lingopie Review [Full Feature Breakdown]

 The cool part is that it records you, letting you listen back and compare your pronunciation with the computer-generated voice or the original audio from the scene.

-When you activate Grammar Coach in a particular sentence, it gives you an AI-type grammar explanation of each word in that sentence
+When you activate Explain AI in a particular sentence, it gives you an AI-generated grammar explanation of each word in that sentence

 For more on this feature, you can read my personal experience of Grammar Coach, when it helped me understand the function of a seemingly simple but deceivingly tricky word in Spanish.